Gripen completes test flights with 100% biofuel

-"Demonstrating that Gripen can fly with 100% biofuel is an important step in making Gripen future-safe," says Göran Bengtsson, Director of Research and Technology for Future Business within Saab's Aeronautics business area.
-"And in the long term, we hope to contribute to reducing the environmental impact of military aviation."
+“Demonstrating that Gripen can fly with 100% biofuel is an important step in making Gripen future-safe,” says Göran Bengtsson, Director of Research and Technology, Future Business, Aeronautics.
+“Gaining independence from imports of oil is important from a defence standpoint and opens the way for additional sources of fuel, which creates flexibility.
+It's naturally also good if we in the long term can contribute to reducing environmental impact from military aviation.”